Ashvin-Ranjan/glint/README.md

 After you are done setting up the `config.json` if the repo is public then you are ready to go!
 ### Private Repos

-If the repo is private create a user token and echo it into `.token`, then you are ready to go!
+If the repo is private create a user token and echo it into `/config/.token`, then you are ready to go!

 ## Running GLINT